exercism/blog/posts/bootcamp.md

 Students can take just the first part (3 months from Jan-March) or the whole course (6 months from Jan-July).
 I may also just offer the second part later, for existing developers who want to learn some web development skills.

-The bootcamp is remote, part-time, and priced as cheaply as possible with pricing parity available, along with discounts for students and those who are currently unemployed
+The bootcamp is remote, part-time, and priced as cheaply as possible, with pricing parity available along with discounts for students and those who are currently unemployed.

 The whole focus is on learning through doing.
 Like Exercism, people will learn by coding lots.